2023 ABL Invitational: Imports

 All teams can register a maximum of 3 foreigners and 1 heritage player.
 The salary cap for the foreign players is set at US$ 20,000 per month.

-Regular season
+Elimination round

-The regular season announced a new format.
+The invitational tournament had a new format compared to previous seasons.
 There will be four rolling tournaments before the lead up to best-of-three semi-finals and finals.
 At the end of the four tournaments, each team would have played one another twice, and a total of 14 matches.
 The top four teams would advance to the semi-finals.
 The second leg will be in Batam, Indonesia, third leg in Kuala Lumpur, Malaysia and the fourth leg in Ho Chi Minh City, Vietnam.
 The semi final and final will be held also in Ho Chi Minh City, Vietnam.